brutus/bpdiag/README.rst

 ----------------------

-**Parsers** define how the input from the given files is transformed into *Measurements* instances containing the data for each parsed measurement.
+**Parsers** define how the input from the given files is transformed into instances of the *Measurements* class.
+Those contain containing the data for each parsed measurement.

 **BP Diag** comes with a couple of parsers, but it's easy to write your own if they don't fit your needs (just take a look at the source documentation of